7 Common Tree Care Mistakes That Kill Trees & How To Avoid Them For Long-Lasting Plants

 When you dig a planting hole, bigger is not necessarily better.
 A planting hole should be several times as wide as the root ball but no deeper than the root ball.
 Amend the soil first if it is heavy clay or sand and make sure that the first level of primary lateral roots are at or near the soil surface.

-3. Restricting Trunk or Root Ball Growth
+3. Restricting Root or Trunk Growth

-For a tree to grow, its roots must expand and its trunk enlarge.
+For a tree to grow, its roots must expand and its trunk must enlarge.
 Some plants are sold with burlap or wire around the root ball or wire tags around the trunk.
 It is essential to remove these restrictions before planting.
 If you forget, the root ball will not be able to sustain a growing tree, and the tag might strangle the trunk growth.

-4. Staking Incorrectly
+4. Improper Staking

 To stake or not to stake?
 That is the question.
 Some experts advise against it but there are valid reasons for using this planting practice in areas of high winds if the site is not protected.
 Don’t try to eliminate all movement of the trunk or foliage, though.
 Rather, the goal is to prevent the root ball from rocking back and forth in the wind, damaging new roots.
 All staking material should be removed after a year.

-5. Too Much/Too Little Water
+5. Too Much or Too Little Water

 In these times of drought, the danger of too little water for trees is well known.
 Every tree has different water needs and must have those needs met to thrive.
 Occasional deep watering is preferable to multiple superficial watering.
 Too much water can kill a tree faster than too little by suffocating the roots.
 More newly planted trees die from too much water than not enough, often in heavy clay soils.